lvruibr/idmhound/README.md

 # IDMHound

-IDMHound is a [BloodHound](https://bloodhound.specterops.io/) ingestor for FreeIPA and Red Hat Identity Manager environments.
+IDMHound is a [BloodHound](https://bloodhound.specterops.io/) ingestor for FreeIPA and Red Hat Identity Management environments.

 It collects users, groups, domains, computers and HBAC relationships and can export them in Opengraph format or in the legacy Bloodhound file format.